sd951753/Blessyou/README.md

 ---
 ## 4.Technical approach
 #### 4.1 System Overview
-  The sneeze detection system can be seperated in to three parts: hardware data capturing, data pre-processing, classifying.
+  The sneeze detection system can be seperated in to four parts: hardware data capturing, data pre-processing, classifying, wireless communication.
 An overview for the entire system in shown in Fig 1 below.
 ![FlowChart (1)](https://user-images.githubusercontent.com/72180511/102518683-703f0a00-4046-11eb-9254-7e0cfab224de.jpg)

 #### 4.2 Hardware